Priesemann-Group/covid19_inference/docs/doc/debugging.rst

 =========

-This is some pointer to help debugging models and sampling issues
+This is some pointer to help debugging models and sampling issues.

 General approach for nans/infs during sampling